USEPA/WNTR/documentation/waterquality.rst

 Additional water quality options include viscosity, diffusivity, tolerance, bulk reaction order, wall reaction order, tank reaction order, bulk reaction coefficient, wall reaction coefficient, limiting potential, and roughness correlation.
-These parameters are defined in the :class:`~wntr.network.options.Options` API documentation.

 When creating a water network model from an EPANET INP file, water quality options are populated from the [OPTIONS] and [REACTIONS] sections of the EPANET INP file.
 All of these options can be modified in WNTR and then written to an EPANET INP file.